rp42dev/MS-4-Django-Full-Stack-Project/README.md

 | Credit card | The card is declined with a decline code such as insufficient_funds. | Credit card number 4000 0000 0000 9995 with any expiry, CVC, and postal code. |

 Checkout page screenshot [image](project_files/images/surfaice/checkout.png)
-- Stripe checkout payment proccesor pay with credit card or debit card securely.
+- Stripe checkout payment processor pay with credit card or debit card securely.
 - For registered user form will populate with user details if shipping details was saved in profile details page.
 - Automated inventory updating.
 Automatically updates inventory whenever there is a stripe payment success or payment failure webhook received.
-- Order backup for failed orders if Stripe successfull payment Webhook receeived will create an order.
+- Order backup for failed orders if Stripe successful payment Webhook received will recreate order.

 **Order Model**
 | Field Name | Field type | options |